 We will utilize current partnership with UNC Health and wellness department for evaluation support in addition to local Community Based Researchers.
 We will also provide and produce an annual report of evaluation and research findings to be shared with funders and the community at large in varying research translation methods.
+The research that comes from this project will be ground breaking and a national model.

-Equity Impact
+Equity Impact\